expo/expo/packages/expo-updates/README.md

 Debug builds of iOS apps built for the iOS simulator also do not have assets bundled into the app.
 They are loaded at runtime from Metro.
 Debug builds of iOS apps built for a real device **do** have assets bundled into the app binary, so they can be loaded from disk if they cannot be loaded from the packager at runtime.

-Release builds of both iOS and Android apps include a full embedded update, including manifest, JavaScript bundle, and all `require`d assets.
+Release builds of both iOS and Android apps include a full embedded update, including manifest, JavaScript bundle, and all imported assets.
 This is critical to ensure that your app can load for all users immediately upon installation, without needing to talk to a server first.

-Note that when you make a release build, the update that will run on first launch is the update whose manifest and bundle are embedded in the binary at build time -- i.e. your most recently exported/published update. **This is different behavior from plain React Native projects**, which create a new bundle on-demand each time you make a release build.
-This means that if you make a change to your JavaScript app, you need to export/publish a new update in order to see that change in a release build.
-In future versions of `expo-updates` we hope to support on-demand updates created at build-time.

-### Embed an initial update

-Before building an `expo-update`-enabled release build of your app, you need to create an initial update to embed into the app binary.

-If you're not using Expo CLI, you need to create a manifest and bundle for this initial update.
-The files should be named `app.manifest` and `app.bundle`.
-(See the documentation on [Updating your App](https://docs/expo.io/versions/latest/bare/updating-your-app/) for the format of the manifest.)
-To embed them into your Android project, place a copy in the `android/app/src/main/assets` folder.
-To embed them into your iOS app, place them in the `ios/<your-project-name>` folder (or any subfolder) and add them to your Xcode project in the Xcode GUI.

-If you're using Expo CLI, you just need to run `expo export` or `expo publish` once before making a release build.
-After doing so, be sure to **add `ios/<your-project-name>/Supporting/app.manifest` and `ios/<your-project-name>/Supporting/app.bundle` to your Xcode project**.

 ## Configuration